© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Lowndes Park, known as the `Rolling Pin' is a scheduled monument protected by Historic England under reference 1013931.
 View the official record →

-Bowl barrow in Lowndes Park, known as the Rolling Pin, is a Neolithic or Bronze Age funerary monument located in Buckinghamshire.
+Bowl barrow in Lowndes Park is a Bronze Age burial mound located in Buckinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013931.

 Bowl barrow in Lowndes Park, known as the `Rolling Pin' is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013931.